 - Click ‘Domain’ from the tree and select the mesh created from the previous task.
 Click the Save button.

-- Select Import from material library.
+- Scroll to the bottom of the page and select Import from material library.

 - Click Air and select the Save button.

 - Select region0 from Topological Mapping and click the Save button.